-X. Misrepresentation, Forgery, Fraud and Abuse
+Misrepresentation, Forgery, Fraud and Abuse

 The TCC Financial Aid and Scholarships office is required to report any suspected fraud or misrepresentation to the Inspector General's Office.
 Whenever a staff member becomes aware that a student and/or a student's parent or spouse may have allegedly misrepresented facts relevant to the student's financial aid application, or have committed forgery or fraud, the staff member must report this promptly to the Director of the Financial Aid and Scholarships office for appropriate follow-up.
+The

-The Director will contact the student to attempt to determine if the misrepresentation was unintentional and to explain the consequences of the action.
-Should resolution not occur, the case will be referred to the Inspector General's Office for appropriate action(s).
-A hold will be placed on the student's record and financial aid until resolution has occurred.
+Director will contact the student to attempt to determine if the misrepresentation was unintentional and to explain the consequences of the action.
+Should resolution not occur, the case may be referred to the Inspector General's Office for appropriate action(s).